 Ideally, we would quantify that number directly by removing the head, piston rings & oil pan (for windage) and accelerating and holding a reciprocating assembly @ full max hp speed.
 Then all the reciprocating mass is shifted to unidirectional constant speed (fully rotational) kinetic mass equalizing the total, accelerate and hold @ max hp speed.
 Then reduce the total kinetic mass by the amount normally needed to control all the removed reciprocating mass, accelerate and hold @ max hp speed.
 The difference in the observed load for each would be the clear and accurate isolated reciprocating energy cost both in transient and various steady state conditions including maximum hp/speed.
-Not being aware of any such test, the next best thing is to is to extrapolate a number from actual tests conducted that isolate the energy cost to control the reciprocating mass of a poppet valve train.
+Not being aware of any such test, the next best thing is to extrapolate a number from actual tests conducted that isolate the energy cost to control the reciprocating mass of a poppet valve train.

-until Richard Holdener did it in June of 2021 (See YouTube).
+until Westech Performance Group did it in July of 2013.
 All the parameters of the test were objective and favor accuracy.
-Mr. Holdener had nothing to gain by showing that a major aftermarket engine product actually lost power.
-The direction of the increased valve spring pressure & rate in the 2nd test would only increase frequency and reduce any bad harmonics.
+Westech had nothing to gain by showing that a major aftermarket engine product actually lost power.
+The direction of the increased valve spring pressure & rate in the 2nd test would [7] Figs. 5 & 6 Credit: Westech Performance Group - July 2013 only increase frequency and reduce any bad harmonics.
 It appears clear that there were no such issues with the baseline test as well as the fact it was based on a proven and well-developed OEM setup.

-While waste heat generated by valve springs dedicated solely to controlling reciprocating mass @ 1⁄2 speed of the engine has been observed and documented many times it would appear that no one had isolated this specific energy loss in a full temp full load running engine is discounted because not only is it very low but what little there is may actually reduce the load on the springs.
+While waste heat generated by valve springs dedicated solely to controlling reciprocating mass @ 1⁄2 speed of the engine has been observed and documented many times it would appear that no one had isolated this specific energy loss in a full temp full load running engine